berkesasa/React-Bookshelf/README.md

 # React Bookshelf

 This project allows you to create a personal library and edit the name of these books, add and delete books.
-The technologies used in the project are React and Tailwind CSS.
+The technologies used in the project are React.

 ## Table of Contents